Module::ScanDeps - Recursively scan Perl programs for dependencies

 Please see App::Packer::Frontend for detailed explanation on

-the structure returned by get_files
+the structure returned by get_files.

-This function scans each file in @files
+This function scans each file in @files, registering their

 The meaning of keys and values are explained previously.

-flag is true, scan_deps
+If the recurse flag is true, scan_deps will call itself

 recursively, to perform a breadth-first search on text files (as

-recognized by -T) found in %rv
+recognized by -T) found in %rv.

-is specified, files that exists as its keys are
+If the \%skip is specified, files that exists as its keys are

 skipped.
 This is used internally to avoid infinite recursion.